The Birth of Paramount Records: New York Recording Laboratories’ 1917 Incorporation Papers

 However, NYRL was indeed incorporated — in Port Washington, Wisconsin, on July 2, 1917 — as the notarized copy of the incorporation filing shown below confirms.
 This oversized document (from an early photostat, courtesy of Randy Stehle) is too large and faded to be easily legible online, so we’ve transcribed the most relevant portions at the end of the article.

-NYRL did lose its corporate status in 1921, when (along with the United Phonographs Corporation, the original registrants of the Puritan trademark) it was merged with the parent Wisconsin Chair Company.
-UPC and NYRL were dissolved at that time.
-UPC was soon scuttled, but NYRL continued to operate, simply as a trade-name of Wisconsin Chair (although “Inc.” remained on the labels for several more years) — apparently cause for confusion in the 1936 testimony.
+NYRL did lose its corporate status in 1921, when (along with the United Phonographs Corporation, the original registrants of the Paramount and Puritan trademarks) it was merged with the parent Wisconsin Chair Company.
+UPC and NYRL were dissolved as corporate entities at that time.
+NYRL continued to operate, but simply as a trade-name of Wisconsin Chair (although “Inc.” remained on the labels for several more years) — apparently cause for confusion in the 1936 testimony.

 Articles of Organization